 In every relationship, you have your strengths and your weaknesses.
-For us, we had drive, commitment, passion, and love, but we lacked communication - which caused arguments frequently and persistently.
-Some of you have great communication, which benefits your understanding, mutual respect, and lack of arguments; yet you seem to be missing passion.
+For us, we had the drive, commitment, passion, and LOVE, but we lacked communication—which caused arguments frequently and persistently.
+Some of you have great communication, which benefits your understanding, mutual respect, and lack of arguments, yet you seem to be missing passion.

 Those of you who have it all, just go away.
 No one wants you here.

 Just kidding.
 But really.
 You're exhausting.

 What I'm saying is we ALL have something to work on in our relationships, so don't be discouraged if this is you.